aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/basic-options.rst

         The option ``--max-email`` is a sub-option of and requires the option ``--email``.

-    If in the files that are scanned, in individual files, there are a lot of emails (i.e lists) which are unneccesary and clutter the scan results, ``--max-email`` option can be used to report emails only up to a limit in individual files.
+    If in the files that are scanned, in individual files, there are a lot of emails (i.e lists) which are unnecessary and clutter the scan results, ``--max-email`` option can be used to report emails only up to a limit in individual files.

     Some important INTEGER values of the ``--max-email INTEGER`` option:

-    - 0  - No limit, inlcude all emails.
+    - 0  - No limit, include all emails.
     - 50 - Default.

     An example usage::

         ./scancode -clpieu --json-pp output.json samples --max-email 5

-    This only reports 5 email adresses per file and ignores the rest.
+    This only reports 5 email addresses per file and ignores the rest.

 ----